 These are some of the actions taken by Microsoft in order to protect its customers from ransomware attacks.
 However, any machine with a lower version won’t receive this protection.
 That calls forth users to update their system to Windows 10.
 You should also update all your software and keep backup of all your files.

-You can also download Ransomware Protector and protect your data with a secure cloud network.
-Ransomware Protector is a backup tool against Ransomware attacks.
-You can unload and protect any number of files on cloud with your Ransomware Protector account and also access those files from anywhere at any time.
-Other than this, the tool ensures tight knit security of your data with Double Encryption methodology.
+You can also download Right Backup on your device and protect your data with a secure cloud network.
+Right Backup is a backup tool which will save your data from cyber threats by uploading it on cloud storage.
+You can upload and protect files on cloud with your Right Backup account and also access those files from anywhere at any time.
+Other than this, the tool ensures tight knit security of your data with AES 256 encryption.
 You can get the tool and make sure that you don’t end up paying for your own data.
-For more information on Ransomware Protector, visit www.ransomwareprotector.com or download the software.
+For more information on Right Backup, visit www.rightbackup.com or download the software from the download button given below.